IgniteUI/igniteui-docfx/en/components/general/wpf_to_angular_guide/one_way_binding.md

 > [!Video https://www.youtube.com/embed/fP7iVhFNTOk]

 The one-way data binding in Angular is used to display information to the end user which automatically stays synchronized with each change of the underlying data.
+This is similar to the one-way binding in WPF.

 Data binding in Angular is super easy, and unlike in WPF we don't have to worry about a data context, a view model, or `INotifyPropertyChanged` (INPC).
 All we have to worry about is an HTML file and a typescript file.
 With any data binding, the first thing you need are properties to bind to.
 So let's add a property called `text` into the component class, and set its value.
 In WPF, we need to set the DataContext and bind the property in XAML: